Heard of DSCR loan programs as a real estate investor, but not sure how they work (or what DSCR even means)?

 - No Credit Reporting: In most cases, DSCR loans don’t appear on your credit report.

 - Legal Entities Allowed: Portfolio lenders let you buy investment properties under your LLC or other legal entity name, lending to the entity rather than you personally.
-You may still have to sign a personal guarantee on the loan, however.
+However, you may still have to sign a personal loan guarantee.

 - Higher Maximum Loan: Conforming loan programs through Fannie Mae and Freddie Mac set maximum loan amounts.
 While DSCR lenders do too, they’re often significantly higher.